Masters eclipse steals spotlight from Augusta National

-AUGUSTA, Georgia - The course at Augusta National Golf Club is typically the star attraction during Masters week but on Monday the famed layout was momentarily eclipsed by a celestial event that left captivated golfers and spectators looking skyward.
+AUGUSTA – The course at Augusta National Golf Club is typically the star attraction during Masters week, but on April 8 the famed layout was momentarily eclipsed by a celestial event that left captivated golfers and spectators looking skyward.

 At Augusta National, a horticultural masterpiece whose flora provides a vibrant backdrop to one of the world’s most exclusive golf courses, the sky slightly darkened and temperatures dropped during a practice round as the area experienced a partial solar eclipse.